 Accomodation in SCHOOL

 Everyone staying at the school, players and leaders, has to pay the accommodation cost (€ 270).
-This cost is inclusive of Gothia Card and 18 meals (breakfast, lunch, dinner) starting with dinner on July 18th and ending with lunch on July 24th.
+This cost is inclusive of Gothia Card and 18 meals (breakfast, lunch, dinner) starting with dinner on the day of arrival and ending with lunch on the day of departure.
 A minimum of two and maximum four leaders per team may stay at the school.
 You can rent mattresses and bedding from us to an additional cost.
 If you bring your own mattress it can not be wider than 75 cm.
 We urge all participants and leaders never to leave valuables or money unattended at the school.
 Read more about staying at a school.

 Accomodation in HOTELS:

 Hotel booked through Gothia Cup.
 The cost is inclusive of Gothia Card and breakfast.
 Lunch and dinner vouchers for meals at a nearby school can be purchased.
 Transport from and to airport is included.

 Cat.
 B18, B16, B15 - Group stage and Play Off B: 2x25 min; Play Off A 2x30 min.

 Cat.
 G18, G16, G15 - Group stage and Play Off B: 2x25 min; Play Off A 2x30 min.

 Other categories: Group stage and Play Off B 2x20 min; Play Off A 2 x 25 min.